justvishh/justvishh/README.md

 - 👋 Hi, I’m @justvishh
-- 👀 I’m interested in web development, cloud computing and yet to discover my coding path.
+- 👀 I’m interested in web development, cloud computing.
 - 🌱 I’m currently learning python in DS.
+I'm aware of the basic understanding in Java, JavaScript, HTML, CSS & other frontend and backend frameworks.
 - 💞️ I’m looking to collaborate on any projects to improve my coding knowledge.
 - 📫 How to reach me Gmail: vmliyengar@gmail.com
                      Instagram: @justvishhh